SantonyChoi/docs/docs/app-wallet.md

 You can also use standard Web3 apis on your backend to perform anything you want using your wallet.
 Here's how it works:

 First, you'll use your client id and secret to request an access token using OAuth Client Credentials.
 Most platforms have a library that can handle this step for you.
 Your token has a relatively short lifespan, so you'll probably want to perform this step before every request.
+You must request the scope `eth_sign`.

 ```text
 POST /oauth2/token HTTP/2